yichunzhao/db-init/README.md

 # Init.
-Database from code or script base
+Database from code or script base using hibernate
-using hibernate

-*from a script base:*
+*from a script base*

 spring.jpa.hibernate.auto-ddl : its value determins if hibernate automatically generates database schema and tables from entities.